ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 The entire {{Appendix A of -rats-arch}} deals solely with the topic of freshness, which is in itself an indication of how relevant, and complex, it is to establish a trusted and shared understanding of freshness in a RATS system.

-This document defines Epoch Markers as a way to establish a notion of freshness among actors in a distributed system.
+This document defines Epoch Markers as a way to establish a notion of freshness among actors in distributed systems.
 Epoch Markers are similar to "time ticks" and are produced and distributed by a dedicated system, the Epoch Bell.
-Systems that receive Epoch Markers do not have to track freshness using their own understanding of time (e.g., via a local real-time clock).
+Actors in a system that receive Epoch Markers do not have to track freshness using their own understanding of time (e.g., via a local real-time clock).
 Instead, the reception of a certain Epoch Marker establishes a new epoch that is shared between all recipients.
-In essence, the emissions and corresponding receptions of Epoch Markers are like the ticks of a clock where the ticks are conveyed by the Internet.
+In essence, the emissions and corresponding receptions of Epoch Markers are like the ticks of a clock where the ticks are conveyed over the Internet.

 In general (barring highly symmetrical topologies), epoch ticking incurs differential latency due to the non-uniform distribution of receivers with respect to the Epoch Bell.
 This introduces skew that needs to be taken into consideration when Epoch Markers are used.

-While all Epoch Markers share the same core property of behaving like clock ticks in a shared domain, various "epoch id" types are defined to accommodate different use cases and diverse kinds of Epoch Bells.
+While all Epoch Markers share the same core property of behaving like clock ticks in a shared domain, various "epoch id" payloads are defined in this document to accommodate different use cases and diverse kinds of Epoch Bells.

-While Epoch Markers are encoded in CBOR {{-CBOR}}, and many of the epoch id types are themselves encoded in CBOR, a prominent format in this space is the Time-Stamp Token defined by {{-TSA}}, a DER-encoded TSTInfo value wrapped in a CMS envelope {{-CMS}}.
+While most Epoch Markers types are encoded in CBOR {{-CBOR}}, and many of the epoch id types are themselves encoded in CBOR, a prominent format in this space is the TimeStampToken (TST) defined by {{-TSA}}, a DER-encoded TSTInfo value wrapped in a CMS envelope {{-CMS}}.
-Time-Stamp Tokens (TST) are produced by Time-Stamp Authorities (TSA) and exchanged via the Time-Stamp Protocol (TSP).
+TSTs are produced by Time-Stamp Authorities (TSA) and exchanged via the Time-Stamp Protocol (TSP).
 At the time of writing, TSAs are the most common providers of secure time-stamping services.
 Therefore, reusing the core TSTInfo structure as an epoch id type for Epoch Markers is instrumental for enabling smooth migration paths and promote interoperability.
-There are, however, several other ways to represent a signed timestamp, and therefore other kinds of payloads that can be used to implement Epoch Markers.
+There are, however, several other ways to represent a signed timestamp or the start of a new freshness epoch, respectively, and therefore other Epoch Marker types.

 To inform the design, this document discusses a number of interaction models in which Epoch Markers are expected to be exchanged.
-The top-level structure of Epoch Markers and an initial set of epoch id types are specified using CDDL {{-CDDL}}.
+The default top-level structure of Epoch Markers described in this document are CBOR Web Tokens {{-CWT}}.
+An extensible set of Epoch Marker types as well as the `em` CWT Claim to include them in CWTs are specified using CDDL {{-CDDL}}.
-To increase trustworthiness in the Epoch Bell, Epoch Markers also provide the option to include a "veracity proof" in the form of attestation evidence, attestation results, or SCITT receipts {{-scitt-receipts}} associated with the trust status of the Epoch Bell.
+CWTs are signed using {{-COSE}} and come with the advantage of wide tool support.
+Nevertheless, CWTs are not the only vehicle Epoch Markers can be embedded in.
+Epoch Markers can be included in any type of message that allows for embedding opaque bytes or CBOR data items (e.g., the Collection CMW in {{-csr-attestation}} or the CWT Claims Header Parameter of {{-scitt-receipts}}).

 ## Requirements Notation

 {::boilerplate bcp14-tagged}

 In this document, CDDL {{-CDDL}} is used to describe the data formats.
-The examples in {{examples}} use CBOR diagnostic notation as defined in {{Section 8 of -CBOR}} and {{Appendix G of -CDDL}}.
+The examples in {{examples}} use the CBOR Extended Diagnostic Notation (EDN) {{-EDN}}.

 # Epoch IDs